xamarin/xamarin-macios/src/README.md

 When binding APIs, it is important to use the *new* types (`nint`, `CGRect`, etc), *even though they do not exist in the Classic assembly*.

-Before compilation, all source code is preprocessed by `pmcs`, an internal tool for performing C#-aware preprocessing.

 For the Classic assembly, instances of the new types are translated to the legacy types.
 For the Unified assemblies, these types are not translated, and the native types are included in the build.